DinisCruz/keynote-bsideslisbon/manuscript/Privacy.md

 Whistleblowers are important because they can make the markets more efficient.
 Whistleblowers are not needed when public actions, and statements, match the real, private actions.

 Of course, there will still be secrets, but in smaller numbers, and they will be very well protected, as they are today.
 "When everything is a secret, nothing is a secret".

+Integrity and availability are much harder and dangerous than confidentiality.
+Compare this idea with all the current focus on data privacy or credit card leaks.

 ### Protected by law